 You guys are my Facebook friends because I like to know what’s happening in your life with your careers, hobbies, family, partners, pets and children.
 I even like the creative / funny memes, photos or videos you post from time to time.

-During election years you turn my Facebook page into a platform that looks much like my TV – overflowing with political opinions.
+Unfortunately, during election years you turn my Facebook page into a platform that looks much like my TV – overflowing with political opinions.
 Some of you are ultra right wing, some are ultra left.
 The common thread is our friendship which I know will resurface once your ranting dies down.
 This is why I don’t delete my account during these times.

 FIRST – You’re preaching to the choir.
 When you post an opinion, it does nothing but reinforce the thinking of people who already think your way.
 No one I know looks at a slanted post and says “Oh, I didn’t know this.
 I’M CHANGING HOW I THINK!”
 It just doesn’t happen.
-So if you want to get things off your chest, rally your troops, look for like minded people to give you a thumbs up or get the opposition to dig in their heels even more, then go for it.
+So if you want to get things off your chest, rally your troops, look for like-minded people to give you a thumbs up or get the opposition to dig in their heels even more, then go for it.
 Just don’t kid yourself into thinking your posts are changing anyone’s way of thinking.
 Actions do that, posts don’t.

 THIRD – Check your facts, please.
-You guys are all of above average intelligence or you wouldn’t be on my friends list.
+You friends have above average intelligence or you wouldn’t be on my friends list.
 If you can’t let go of your strong opinions and you must post items that you think can change the course of people’s thinking, can you at least take an extra moment before posting to use Snopes.com?
 You’ll look much smarter and be much smarter by doing so.
 Anytime I read something on the Internet that sounds outrageous, the first thing I do is check Snopes.
 On October 12th, one of my friends posted a video where Native Americans were flipping off Christopher Columbus.
 The reality is Columbus never set foot on US soil.
 The post made everyone look foolish.
-During this election season I’ve read posts about Clinton hiring protesters in Texas and Trump supporters making racist chant at his rally.
+During this election season, I’ve also read posts about Clinton hiring protesters in Texas and Trump supporters making racist chant at his rally.
 Come on people.
 Take the extra minute to fact check.

-Well that’s the end of my rant.
+Well, that’s the end of my rant.
 If you’ve read this far, thanks for being my friend.
 You’ll hear from me again when all this dies down and I can once again LIKE your posts of kitchen projects, shelter dogs, holiday memes and your feet with a tropical beach in the background.

 It was a hot summer day on the streets of Lima, Peru.
 A mother and her three children parked themselves on a sidewalk with two boxes of penny candy.
 Like many young families around the city, they planned to spend this day as they did most days, waiting in the sun for the generosity of strangers to help empty those boxes.